How do I know if my cat is happy?

 Cats who are playful are clearly in a good mood.
 A cat who has the energy to play is healthy; a cat who is feeling unwell or stressed would not want to engage with you in play.

-Conversely, a cat who is not playful may also be displaying signs of happiness.
-How can just the opposite of what I just said be true?
+Conversely, a cat who is not playful may also be a happy cat.
+How can the opposite of what I just said be true?

 How do you know if your cat is relaxed and not agitated?
 The eyes and ears sometimes give it away.